-Enjoy culture for free
+Visiting London on a budget: Enjoy culture for free

 If you visit London with kids, explore the Science Museum and the Natural History Museum.

-Obviously there are a lot more to visit, but I reckon you get the idea.
+Obviously, there are a lot more to visit, but I reckon you get the idea.

-Look out for deals
+Visiting London on a budget: Look out for special deals for London

 A very effective way of saving money is to look out for special offers and deals.